transdigiware/support/README.md

 ### 2 - Discussion

-An issue will get moved here when we are looking for some community feedback, so don't forget to +1 those issues you would like to see!
+An issue will get moved here when we are looking for some community feedback, so don't forget to add GitHub reactions to those issues you would like to see!

 ### 3 - Community Backlog